-Domestic Issues: Both parties seek to reduce the social and economic gaps between Jews and Arabs in Israel.
-Hadash also advocates for socialism while both would like to end the right's control of Israeli politics.
+Domestic Issues: The Joint List seeks to reduce the social and economic gaps between Jews and Arabs in Israel.
 The parties are opposed to the Basic Law defining Israel as the nation state of the Jewish people.

-Foreign Policy and Security Issues: Both parties seek an end to the Israel-Palestinian conflict through the creation of an independent Palestinian state and a just resolution to the issue of Palestinian refugees.
+Foreign Policy and Security Issues: The Joint List seeks an end to the Israel-Palestinian conflict through the creation of an independent Palestinian state and a just resolution to the issue of Palestinian refugees.
+Balad rejects Israel as a Jewish state and favors a unitary democratic state.